 All classes are allocated one period per week for class music.

-No production can be successful without a team effort.
-Many worked from the beginning behind the scenes, sewing and designing costumes, fixing the lighting, building the set, creatively crafting the props, teaching the songs and working the music cues.
+Chitty would never have been successful, though, without a team effort.
+Many worked from the beginning behind the scenes: sewing and sourcing costumes, repairing the lighting, building the scene changes for the sets, creatively crafting the props, teaching the songs and working the music cues.
 Both parents and staff generously gave of their time and resources to contribute in big and small ways to the success of this production.
 Special thanks must be offered to the PTA and their extremely generous donation of the new wireless head mics that were used in the play.
 What a difference they made.
 We had two marvellous nights, acting, singing, dancing, and enjoying the fruit of all the hard work throughout the term.